A preconditioned difference of convex functions algorithm with extrapolation and line search: Notation and preliminaries

 Let $h: \mathbb{R}^n \rightarrow \mathbb{R}\cup \{+\infty\}$ be a proper lower semicontinuous function.
 Denote $\dom h: = \{ x \in\mathbb{R}^n: \ h(x) < +\infty \}$.
 For each $x\in\dom f$, the limiting-subdifferential of $h$ at $x\in \mathbb{R}^n$, written $\partial f$, is defined as follows \cite{Roc1},

-We next recall the Kurdyka-Łojasiewicz (KL) property, which is satisfied by a wide variety of functions, such as proper closed semi-algebraic functions.
+We next recall the Kurdyka-\L ojasiewicz (KL) property, which is satisfied by a wide variety of functions, such as proper closed semi-algebraic functions.
 It plays an important role in the convergence analysis of many first-order methods.

 Let $h: \mathbb{R}^n \rightarrow \mathbb{R}\cup \{+\infty\}$ be a proper lower semicontinuous function.
 Denote $\dom h: = \{ x \in\mathbb{R}^n: \ h(x) < +\infty \}$.
 For each $x\in\dom f$, the limiting-subdifferential of $h$ at $x\in \mathbb{R}^n$, written $\partial f$ are well-defined as in \cite[Definition 8.3(a)]{Roc1}.
 Additionally, if $h$ is continuously differentiable, the subdifferential reduces to the usual gradient $\nabla h$.
 We also need the following Kurdyka-\L ojasiewicz (KL) property and KL exponent for the global and local convergence analysis.
 While the KL properties can help obtain the global convergence of iterative sequences, the KL exponent can help provide a local convergence rate. \begin{definition}[KL property, KL function and KL exponent \cite{ABS}] A proper closed function $h$ is said to satisfy the KL property at $\bar x \in \dom \partial h$ if there exists $\nu \in (0,+\infty]$, a neighborhood $\mathcal{O}$ of $\bar x$, and a continuous concave function $\psi: [0,\nu) \rightarrow [0,+\infty)$ with $\psi(0)=0$ such that \begin{itemize} \item [{{(i)}}] $\psi$ is continuous differentiable on $(0,\nu)$ with $\psi'>0$ over $(0,\nu)$; \item [{{(ii)}}] for any $x \in \mathcal{O}$ with $h(\bar x) < h(x) <h(\bar x) + \nu$, one has